google/guava/README.md

 [![Latest release](https://img.shields.io/github/release/google/guava.svg)](https://github.com/google/guava/releases/latest)
 [![Build Status](https://travis-ci.org/google/guava.svg?branch=master)](https://travis-ci.org/google/guava)

-Guava is a set of core libraries that includes new collection types (such as multimap and multiset), immutable collections, a graph library, and utilities for concurrency, I/O, hashing, primitives, strings, and more!
+Guava is a set of core Java libraries from Google that includes new collection types (such as multimap and multiset), immutable collections, a graph library, and utilities for concurrency, I/O, hashing, caching, primitives, strings, and more!
+It is widely used on most Java projects within Google, and widely used by many other companies as well.

 Guava comes in two flavors.